swcarpentry/shell-novice/_episodes/04-pipefilter.md

 > ~~~
 > {: .output}
 >
-> Explain why `-n` has this effect.
+> Explain why `-g` has this effect.
 >
 > > ## Solution
-> > The `-g` option specifies a sort on numberical value, rather than an alphanumerical sort.
+> > The `-g` option specifies a sort on numerical value, rather than an alphanumerical sort.
 > {: .solution}
 {: .challenge}

-We will also use the `-n` option to specify that the sort is numerical instead of alphanumerical.
+We will also use the `-g` option to specify that the sort is numerical instead of alphanumerical.
 This does *not* change the file;
 instead, it sends the sorted result to the screen: